Mai Fuchigami: Biography

 In 2018, she made her official debut as a singer for Lantis by releasing her first album Fly High Myway!; the album peaked at number 28 on the Oricon weekly charts.
 That same year, she was cast as Yomi Satsuki in Katana Maidens ~ Toji No Miko, Marie Mizuguchi in Caligula, and Sarasa Ryuō in Ongaku Shoujo.
 In August of the same year, she released her first single "Rainbow Planet"; the song was used as the ending theme song for the anime Planet With which she also played the character Harumi Kumashiro.
 The song peaked at number 56 on the Oricon weekly charts.

 In 2019, she released her first mini album Journey & My Music; the album peaked at number 28 on the Oricon weekly charts.

+Personal life

+On May 27, 2024, Fuchigami announced her marriage on Twitter.
+On February 1, 2025, she gave birth to a baby girl.